sakuraet/sakuraet.github.io/essays/igniting.md

 I never used to think that design and technology went hand in hand.
 Thus, learning about software engineering and the role of design has been incredibly interesting to me.
 Design, implementation, and management are just some of the many things I wish to learn more about.
 Good art, in a way, makes a person question it.
 They become joined in the idea of visualization – where captivation meets inspiration.

 I am now starting to take a Software Engineering class.
 I hope to learn a lot through the course, but I know it will be just the beginning of my journey.
 By the time I’m done with it, I hope I’ve learned enough to take the next step in my life as a developer.
 But until then, my fire will keep on burning.

+This is all I have to say honestly whoops